MatthijsKamstra/creative-coding/README.md

 ![](icon.jpg)

-Creative code library and examples create with [Haxe](http://www.haxe.org) (currently only JavaScript target).
+Creative code library and examples create with [Haxe](http://www.haxe.org) (I'm currently only focussing on the JavaScript target but with Haxe that could easily change).
 Do you want to know more about this beautiful programming language: [README_HAXE.MD](README_HAXE.MD)!

-Most of my library code is inspired or based upon the work of George Gally, Seb Lee-Delisle, Matt DesLauriers (and probably many more) but they used a dynamic language (JavaScript) for .
-I want to So my start is a little bit slow converting everything to Haxe; a strictly typed language, but in the end this will help me to work faster.
+Most of my library code is inspired or based upon the work of George Gally, Seb Lee-Delisle, Matt DesLauriers (and probably many more) but they used a dynamic language (JavaScript) for.
+I want to us Haxe.
+So my start is a little bit slower converting everything to Haxe; a strictly typed language, but in the end this will help me to work faster.

 You can seen my progress on this page: <https://matthijskamstra.github.io/creative-coding/>.

 But if you don't want to see animations, and mouse interactions: I have created a [gallery](GALLERY.md) document.

 This is not my first attempt, so if you want to check out my previous attempt: <http://matthijskamstra.github.io/gen-art/>.
 This attempt was to create pattern in `.svg`.

+# Goal

+It's good to set some goals when working on something

+- [x] get started with creative-coding
+- [x] work on it for 30 days (30 days challenge)
+- [x] Instagram as primary way of distribution my sketches (social platform)
+- [x] connect twitter via IFTTT and Instagram
+- [x] create my own CC (creative coding) library based upon other artist work
+- [x] create [30](GALLERY.md) animation/images that have a creative source
+- [x] some sketches are just trying out code
+- [x] after 30 sketches (animation/visuals), I will focus less on this magical number and focus on sketches with sound/video/api/
+- [ ] have a talk about my experience
+- [ ] get better at it (daily goal)

 ## Inspiration